 This is our selection of extra large walnut burl veneers.
-The rich brown color is frequently accented with a light coat of penetrating stain which brings out the figure in these wood veneer sheets.
+The rich brown color is frequently accented with a light coat of penetrating stain, which brings out the figure in these wood veneer sheets.
 Walnut is one of only a handful of species that lightens with exposure to UV light.
 Vintage walnut furniture pieces are usually very warm in color.
 This lightening process can take a couple of weeks to several years to fully develop.

 Looking for even larger sheets of this species?
 We also offer this in 4' x 8' paper-backed veneer, which can be applied with contact cement or any other veneer adhesive.